 Each AP affiliated with an AP MLD shall schedule:

-—the transmission of the buffered group addressed Management frames independently from the transmission of buffered group addressed Management frames of other AP(s) affiliated with the same AP MLD.
+—the transmission of the buffered group addressed Management frames (see 11.2.2 (Bufferable MMPDUs)) (#19288)independently from the transmission of buffered group addressed Management frames of other AP(s) affiliated with the same AP MLD.

 —the transmission of the buffered group addressed Data frames that are expected to be received by a non-AP MLD in all the enabled links setup with the non-AP MLD.